 There are many online galleries to pick from and most are cluttered with so much junk art, how do you stand out from the crowd?

 Your first impression online is so hard to get right.
-Why should the public click on your thumbnail when the listing next door looks just as good yours when seen in miniature?
+Why should the public click on your thumbnail when the next listing looks just as good as yours when seen in miniature?